AttilaVM/astrea-front-end/readme.md

 #### Using the built-in database

-If you set up your docker right this simple command will be suffice.
+If you set up your docker right, this simple command will suffice.

 ```
 docker run -p 9000:3000 astrea:easy